emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 The same approach will applies at the same time to each individual devices: legacy devices will include progressively more and more ecodesigned components.

-Hardware components update can be separate in few categories:
+Hardware components update can be separate in 2 categories:
  * "Stateless gain" update : 'Just' consume significally less power when running and required less ressources during manufacturing and deployment

  * "Controled gain" update: dynamic power consumption actionable using device software components